 Until about 20 years ago, fisherman on Isla Mujeres would lie in wait along the shore each summer night as the enormous turtles emerged from the ocean to lay their eggs.
-Afterward, the fisherman would swoop in and size the tired turtles as easy prey.
+Afterwards, the fisherman would swoop in and size the tired turtles as easy prey.
 A few years ago, a group of concerned fisherman and private activists began collecting eggs in order to preserve the species.
 Shortly thereafter, the Mexican Fishing Ministry established the Centro de Investigaciones Pesqueras in order to protect the sea turtles and increase the population.

 The Turtle Farm is found near the centre of the island and allows visitors to walk through both indoor and outdoor pools to observe young turtles, from newborns up to one year of age.

 The Turtle Farm is very peaceful, right on the water, with very few people walking around.
 We often had pools all to ourselves to watch the beautiful little animals.

-Entry was only $30 pesos per person which is around the $2 AUD mark, and you could stay for as long at you like.
+Entry was only 30 pesos per person which is around the $2 AUD mark, and you could stay for as long at you like.
 Grab a fresh coconut on the way in (or out!) to keep you hydrated.

-77400 Isla Mujeres, Quintana Roo
+Tortugranja Turtle Farm || 77400 Isla Mujeres, Quintana Roo

 Punta Sur Sculpture Garden

-The Sebastian Foundation, along with 23 artists from Mexico and around the world created the exhibit in 2001 using modern shapes and bright colours to interpret the legendary spirit of the Mayan civilization.
+This is also where you will find the Punta Sur Sculpture Garden, an outdoor art exhibit in a tropical setting with the most azure blue water surrounding you on all sides.
+The Sebastian Foundation, along with 23 artists from Mexico and around the world created the exhibit in 2001 using modern shapes and bright colours to interpret the legendary spirit of the Mayan civilisation.

-Read more: An Essential Guide to Isla Mujeres
+- An Essential Guide to Isla Mujeres

 - Learning To Relax On A Mexican Island